Can Alpha Brain Waves Boost Focus And Memory?

 How to learn more about alpha brain waves

 If you want to learn how to utilize alpha brain waves, a therapist may dig into this with you.
 Therapy, whether in person or online, may teach you relaxation techniques and other methods of becoming more alert, relaxed, and focused.
-This may help you become better equipped to healthily manage your emotional problems, relationship issues, and personal goals.
+These techniques may help you become better equipped to healthily manage emotional problems, relationship issues, and personal goals.

 Mindfulness, as taught through cognitive-behavioral therapy (CBT), can be effectively practiced through online sessions.
-In a randomized trial with close to 500 participants, it was found that patients who received an online program of mindfulness-based CBT had greater depressive and anxious symptom relief than those without this care.
+In a randomized trial with close to 500 participants, researchers found that patients who completed an online program of mindfulness-based CBT experienced greater relief from depression and anxiety symptoms.
 Mindfulness is one of several potential ways to generate alpha brain waves.

 Online therapy can be a convenient and affordable way to better understand yourself and your mind.
 As you attend therapy from whatever location you choose, you can explore the sources of your challenges, get in touch with your inner resources, and overcome a variety of mental health concerns.
 With alpha brain wave work and other psychological techniques, you may develop your ability to tap into the power of your brain now and in the future.